How To Eat Healthy On Thanksgiving, According To A Nutritionist

 Because raw green beans contain lectins, eating them in this form may be hard on the digestive system, potentially leading to toxicity.

-Boiling or cooking them at 212℉ or 100℃ inactivates most of the lectins, according to Healthline.
+According to Healthline, boiling or cooking green beans at 212℉ or 100℃ inactivates most of the lectins.

 As long you don’t eat them raw and sprinkle them with a handful of salt or bathe them in a thick sauce, green beans are a healthy Thanksgiving food.